 Optimized competition provides an opportunity for such demand to compete against the Ad Manager standard line item at a lower price floor.
 The floor that optimized competition sets is always at least as high as the CPM of the competing Ad Manager standard line item.
 Optimized competition does not change the price floor for sponsorship line items, or affect their delivery.

 The optimized competition price floor is algorithmically determined per query, based on factors such as the CPM of the competing reservation line item and historical Ad Exchange bids on similar queries.
 Optimized competition’s objective in setting the floor price is to increase your overall revenue across Ad Manager at a low fill rate.

-Optimized competition can find opportunities to optimize and increase revenue in the presence of First Look.
+Optimized competition can find opportunities to optimize and increase revenue when First Look is activated.
 If dynamic allocation sets a very high temporary CPM to protect the delivery of an Ad Manager standard line item, buyers activated for First Look can compete at whichever value is lower between the optimized competition floor and the publisher-configured First Look floor price.

 Optimized competition and First Look revenue